President’s Teaching Award

 The President’s Teaching Award (PTA) recognizes and celebrates high quality and innovative learning and teaching demonstrated through a sustained commitment to educational leadership, teaching excellence, and educational innovation, alongside a commitment to principles of equity, diversity, inclusion, and accessibility.

-PTA winners are awarded an annual professional development allowance of $10,000 for five years.
-In addition to this prize, winners are appointed to the President’s Teaching Academy for an initial five-year term.
+PTA winners are appointed to the President’s Teaching Academy for an initial five-year term.
 After this initial five-year term, the University encourages ongoing participation and engagement with the Academy.
 The goal of the Teaching Academy is to contribute to the advancement of teaching at the University.
 The Teaching Academy is committed to University-wide advocacy for teaching and learning based on their involvement in a range of yearly initiatives.

 As a member of the Teaching Academy community at the University, recipients are expected to